Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 8. Not adjusting for seasonal changes

 Your skin’s needs shift with the seasons.
 In winter, opt for rich, hydrating masks like sheet or overnight masks with ingredients such as hyaluronic acid or shea butter to combat dryness.
 In summer, use lighter gel, peel-off, or clay masks that help absorb excess oil and prevent breakouts.
-Adapting your mask routine to the weather ensures your skin stays balanced and healthy throughout the year

-9. don't understand mask Safety myths
+9. Don't understand mask Safety myths

 Natural and DIY masks are often seen as safer, but let’s clear up some myths: